Australian scientists suggest delaying AstraZeneca vaccine as infections fall

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^>

-Reporting by Swati Pandey; Editing by Gerry Doyle, Sam Holmes and Mike Collett-White
+Additional reporting by Ludwig Burger; Editing by Gerry Doyle, Sam Holmes, Mike Collett-White and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.